 After this threshold is exceeded, all director's pay becomes subject to NI until the upper threshold is reached.

 This has the effect of increasing director's net pay in the first few months of the tax year, and decreasing it thereafter.

 This method is the one implemented in Clear Books currently.
-The relevant legislation is set out in Section 2(1) of the Social Security Contributions and Benefits Act 1992, and can be replicated on the HMRC calculator here.
+The relevant legislation is set out in Section 2(1) of the Social Security Contributions and Benefits Act 1992.

 The Year to Date Cumulative Method

 In the year to date cumulative method, the entire NI threshold is not released immediately.
 Instead, an estimate is made of the director's pay for the entire tax year based on pay to date.
 A proportion of the NI threshold for the entire year is released in each pay period, depending on:-